 For more information on eligible rollover distributions, including substantially equal periodic payments, RMDs, and plan loan offset amounts, see Regulations sections 1.402(c)-2 and 1.403(b)-7(b).
 See Rev. Rul.
 2014-9, 2014-17 I.R.B.
-975, available at IRS.gov/irb/2014-17 IRB/ar05.html, for information on rollovers to qualified plans.
+975, available at IRB/ar05.html, for information on rollovers to qualified plans.
 Also, see Rev. Rul.
 2002-62, which is on page 710 of Internal Revenue Bulletin 2002-42 at IRS.gov/pub/irs-irbs/irb02-42.pdf, for guidance on substantially equal periodic payments.

 For information on distributions of amounts attributable to rollover contributions separately accounted for by an eligible retirement plan and if permissible timing restrictions apply, see Rev. Rul.
 2004-12, 2004-7 I.R.B.
 478, available at IRS.gov/irb/2004-07 IRB/ar08.html, modified by Notice 2013-74, 2013-52 I.R.B.
-819, available at IRS.gov/irb/2013-52 IRB/ designated Roth account.
+819, available at IRS.gov/irb/2013-52 IRB/ar11.html.

+Designated Roth accounts.
+A direct rollover from a designated Roth account may only be made to another designated Roth account or to a Roth IRA.
+A distribution from a Roth IRA, however, cannot be rolled over into a designated Roth account.
 In addition, a plan is permitted to treat the balance of the participant's designated Roth account and the participant's other accounts under the plan as accounts held under two separate plans for purposes of applying the automatic rollover rules of section 401(a)(31)(B) and Q/A-9 through Q/A-11 of Regulations section 1.401(a)(31)-1.
 Thus, if a participant's balance in the designated Roth account is less than \$200, the plan is not required to offer a direct rollover election or to apply the automatic rollover provisions to such balance.